amirakul/SQL-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ![image3](Bar_Chart.png)

-From the above graph, it's observable that Sales, Marketing and Finance departments are the top three departments with the highest average salary.
+From the above graph, it's observable that Sales, Marketing and Finance departments are the top three departments that have the highest average salary.